 - Exploring sector-level work to gather data and share perspectives on how ODL students can shape their learning experiences.

-Participating universities, currently, are the University of Aberdeen, The Robert Gordon University, the University of the Highlands and Islands, the Open University in Scotland and the University of Glasgow.
+Participating universities, currently, are the University of Aberdeen, The Robert Gordon University, the University of the Highlands and Islands, the Open University in Scotland, the University of Glasgow, the University of Dundee, and Hibernia College in Dublin (with whom we are working through NStEP, Ireland's pilot programme on student engagement).

 An increasing feature of the work of Scotland’s universities, TNE involves students studying through Scottish universities at overseas campuses which are managed either directly by a Scottish university or through a locally-based partner organisation.